jeffmagill/jeffmagill.dev/content/blog/strip-debug-logs-at-build-time-with-nextjs.md

 lastUpdated:
 ---

-I never thought I would recommend anyone get into stripping, but sometimes you gotta to what you gotta do.
-If you really want clean logs and easier debugging, the simpliest solution might just be to remove debug calls during the build process.
+I never thought I would recommend anyone get into stripping, but sometimes you gotta to what you gotta do.My [last article](/post/javascript-debugging-utility-to-guard-noisy-production-consoles) described a tamer approach, runtime guarding of debug logs.
+But if you really want clean logs and easier debugging, the simpliest solution might just be to remove debug calls during the build process.
 Instead of wrapping every `console.debug()` in guards at runtime, you can tell the Next.js compiler to strip them out when you create your production build.

 ## Why build-time removal?